 If you don’t love it or need it, then ditch it!
 A manufactured home will likely be a bit smaller.
 But, that’s okay, because that’s what you’re going for, right?
 A simpler life, with less clutter and more freedom!
 Moving is the perfect opportunity to get rid of unwanted or unused stuff that you’ve acquired over the years.

-Although any community living might come with entry fees or Home Owner’s Association fees, manufactured housing is generally more affordable!
-The average price of a brand new manufactured home is just under $130,000.
+Buying a manufactured home in a community can be a more affordable option compared to other types of senior living.
+These homes offer comfortable living spaces at a lower price point, allowing you to stretch your retirement budget further.
+Although it’s worth noting that community living might come with entry fees or Home Owner’s Association fees, the average price of a brand-new manufactured home is just under $130,000.
 And, a 55+ community may offer bundled or subsidized rates for other expenses such as utilities.

 Much like other neighborhoods for independent living, it’s pretty common for a manufactured home community to be located close to just about everything you could need.
 You know, hospitals, shopping, and even dining and fun!